Migdalin/DataCleaningProject/README.md

 ## Key Files
 * CodeBook.md:  Detailed information about the software and data used, as well as various assumptions and approaches taken while manipulating the data.
-* tidyData.rTableData:  The output data, consisting of mean values for all measurements, grouped by activity and subject.
+* tidyData.txt:  This is an R data table file, in spite of the misleading extension.
+This file contains the output data, consisting of mean values for a filtered set of measurements (those involving standard deviation and mean observations), grouped by activity and subject.
+Note that, because the instructions were to set "row.names=FALSE" when exporting this data, the nice column names will not be visible if this file is read back in via read.table().
+This is sad, but we were merely following orders....
+However, you should be able to see the wonderful column names if you view this file here on GitHub!
 * run_analysis.R:  The complete, unabridged script used to generate the output file